Walk

 If you can believe that your sin is removed, then you are in line for a blessing.
 Curses come on sin; blessings come on the righteous.
 If you can believe this and walk in truth, you will be blessed.

-1 John 1:5-10 says, "And this is the message which we have heard from Him and declare to you, that God is light (truth), and in Him is no darkness at all.
-If we say that we have fellowship with Him and walk in darkness, we lie and do not practice the truth.
-But if we walk in the light (truth), as He is in the light (truth), we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.
+1 John 1:5-10 says, “This is the message which we have heard from Him and declare to you, that God is light (truth) and in Him is no darkness at all.
+If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.
+But if we walk in the light (truth) as He is in the light (truth), we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.
 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
-If we confess our sins, He is faithful and just to forgive (forgive means to cut away and remove them from us as if we never had them at all, this includes lying) us our sins, and to cleanse us from all unrighteousness.
-If we say that we have not sinned, we make Him a liar, and His word is not in us."
+If we confess our sins, He is faithful and just to forgive (forgive means to cut away and remove them from us as if we never had them at all, this includes lying) us our sins and to cleanse us from all unrighteousness.
+If we say that we have not sinned, we make Him a liar, and His word is not in us.”

-Revelation 21:8 says, "But the fearful, and the unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, will have their part in the Lake burning with fire and brimstone, which is the second death."
+Revelation 21:8 (KJV) says, “But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.”

 I am not saying that one lie will get you into Hell, but any kind of untruth or lie will bring some sort of hell on you.